Jovinus/Asthma_AI/README.md

 - See `./main/model/gridsearch_xgb.py` and `./main/model/infecrence_xgb.py`

-### 2. Logistic Regression, Random Forest, SVM, ANN
+### 2. Logistic Regression, Random Forest, SVM, and ANN

 - This code covers the gridsearch process, training with the best params for SVM, RF, ANN, and LR, and inferecing on test data